cowtrix/cowtrix.github.io/posts/aliens-dog.md

 ---
 title: How Would Aliens Know A Dog Isn't A Robot?
 date: 2021-05-20
+tags:
+  - Reflection
 ---

 An alien civilization is testing out its magical matter transporter, which can transport random sections of the universe into their lab.
 One day while testing, they press the button and a dog from Earth appears in the transporter in front of them.
 The aliens are shocked and overjoyed.
 This is by far the most interesting thing to ever come out of their transporter.
 However, due to the random nature of the technology, they cannot keep transporting bits of the Earth to them to learn more.
 All they have is a 6-year-old golden retriever named Charlie.

 ![Pretty much exactly like this.](https://media.giphy.com/media/XCy2gXigoY7Cq22lZI/giphy.gif)

 The aliens may choose to study the mechanics of our good doggo Charlie to learn more about his providence.
-They might marvel over the incredibly intricate machinery that makes up each cell, study closely the code of DNA and the clockwork machines of proteins, watch the conscious behavior and response to stimuli, and be impressed by the ingenuity and negative entropy of the object.
+They might marvel over the incredibly intricate machinery that makes up each cell, study closely the code of DNA and the clockwork machines of proteins, watch the conscious behaviour and response to stimuli, and be impressed by the ingenuity and negative entropy of the object.

 The head scientist gathers all of their colleagues around, and presents them with the question: is this dog a result of natural evolution, or was intelligence involved in its creation?
 How would they know, devoid of context?
 Would they be able to be confident in any final guess?